 Curtis Iovito: I used to make knives as a hobby.
 It wasn’t just a pragmatic business decision; we picked something we were interested in.

 Mark: We followed a lot of the Special Forces planning principles like Mission Analysis in our business planning.
 We did our own independent research, called friends in the industry, and read a lot of “open source” information.
 We wrote three business plans before we decided on the final one.
 The business planning software we purchased cost about $200.

 We also got involved in SCORE, a free non-profit run by retired CEOs and CFOs.
 Bottom line, there is a lot of free and low-cost help out there, you just have to look.

-Curtis: Look at it this way: killing people is a business and foreign internal defense is a business.
-There are a lot of transferrable skills from SF to business e.g. decision making process, leveraging peoples’ time and resources, doing a lot with a little.
+Curtis: Look at it this way, killing people is a business and foreign internal defense is a business.
+There are a lot of transferable skills from SF [Special Forces] to business e.g. decision making process, leveraging peoples’ time and resources, doing a lot with a little.
 You already have a lot of practical application from your military service.

 Mark: That brings up an important point to Special Forces guys leaving the military: you have exceptional organization and planning skills.
 A lot of people can analyze statistics and ask questions but often times they don’t know why.
 If they don’t understand the why, they don’t know what they are working towards.
 SF soldiers understand the “why.”
 You can learn the basic foundations and learn the rest OJT (on-the-job).
 The hardest part for us was learning the civilian business lingo.

 Curtis: Do not underestimate yourself or your value.
 Know yourself and understand your value before you retire.
 Industry already knows your value and they won’t have any problem signing you on for potentially less than your worth and using up your skill sets over a number of years.
 Get what you are worth.

 On Business Lingo: